 - Students who need assistive technologies will have different computer and technology requirements.
-Please check with your Student Services counselor to determine the requirements for the specific technologies needed to support your coursework.
+Please check with your Student Services counselor to determine the requirements for the specific technologies needed to support your classes.

 Additional Information and Recommendations

 Internet access is required to participate in online components of your college courses at Keller.
-An Internet Service Provider (ISP) will provide you with the software and access necessary to utilize the Internet in order of preference:
+The minimum Internet speed is 512 kbps.
+An Internet Service Provider (ISP) will provide you with the software and access necessary to utilize the internet in order of preference:

-- Broadband (LAN, Cable, or DSL) connection is highly recommended for optimal student experience and is required for all technical programs.
+- Broadband: (Cable, or DSL) connection is highly recommended for optimal student experience and is required for all technical programs.

-- Satellite and/or Cellular (3G/4G) may also be used
+- Satellite and/or Cellular (3G/4G/LTE) may also be used

 If you connect to the Internet through your company, you may need to ensure that appropriate plug-ins and access rights are available to you.
 Check with your IT department to ensure that you may access course materials from your company's network.